Bicycle helmet laws: Effects on the amount of cycling

 A 2018 meta-analysis concluded that the evidence was mixed as to whether bicycle helmet laws reduced cycling.

 Regular moderate cycling is extremely beneficial for health, thus if mandatory helmet use deters cycling, the health impact could be unintentionally adverse.
 A 2018 study found "that "all-age" bicycle helmet laws significantly increased both adult and youth helmet use by 50%–190% relative to pre-reform levels, with larger effects for younger adults and less-educated adults.
 All-age helmet laws had modest effects at reducing cycling and increasing in-home exercise during winter months among adults but did not meaningfully affect weight.
 Overall, our findings confirm that all-age helmet laws can be effective at increasing population helmet use without significant unintended adverse health consequences."

 A 2006 BMJ study showed that in states which had helmet laws, the amount of cycling to work had reduced by about one third.
 Other evidence strongly suggests that promotion or compulsion of helmet use deters cycling.
 It has been suggested that this is irrelevant to health as "any cyclist who wants to exercise but hates helmets enough to quit cycling if a law is passed can turn to a multitude of other activities to stay active".
 However, relatively few people who bicycle as part of their daily routine, would increase gym visits or take up other exercise activities if, as a result of a mandatory bicycle helmet law, they were discouraged from cycling.
 For many people, exercise is only sustainable if it is integrated into daily routine such as shopping errands or traveling to and from work.
 Helmet laws seem to offer net health benefit only in dangerous bicycling environments under optimistic assumptions of the efficacy of helmets.

+A 1993 study by Monash University found that the legislation caused a 36% immediate decline in the numbers of cyclists between 1990 and 1991, that became a decline of 21% in the following year, when compared with the 1990 figures.

 A 2011 review commissioned by the Queensland Government found little evidence to support the claim that mandatory helmet usage discouraged bike riding.
 However, the helmet laws are frequently suggested as the main cause of the disappointingly low usage of the bicycle-sharing systems in Melbourne and in Brisbane.
 In a 2012 study, 61% of the respondents identified helmet issues as the main reason preventing them from using the bike sharing system in Brisbane, most of this was the lack of helmet availability, the study revealed a dramatic increase in usage after the council made helmets available with the bicycles.